lbzhung/mt7628-aes/README.md

 # Mediatek AES Crypto Engine

 New and improved AES Crypto Engine.
-Written from scratch to enable full features and performance on Linux Kernel v4.6+.
-It features full asynchronous support with crypto-engine queue handling.
+Written from scratch to enable full features and performance.

-Added alignment checks and buffer copy in order to work with OpenVPN.
-This comes with performance penalties.
+Attemping to queue request directly into the hardware engine ring descriptors to maximize performance.
+Work in Progress at the moment.

 This AES Engine is available in the Mediatek MT7628 and MT7688 SoC